-In 2022-2023 there were 24 total disclosures across Canadore College campuses as of June 1, 2023.
-This included 14 disclosures of Sexual Harassment, 7 Sexual Assault/Violence, and 3 Sexual Violence Historical reports, not campus related.
-Of the 24 disclosures, 2 resulted in an investigation of sexual harassment.
+In 2024-2025 there were 40 total disclosures across Canadore College campuses as of June 1, 2025.
+This included 18 disclosures of Sexual Harassment and 20 Sexual Assault/Violence (13 historical), and 2 Intimate Relationship Violence cases.
+Of the disclosures, 2 Sexual Harassment reports resulted in formal investigations being completed.
 It is important to note that these statistics represent disclosures where the receiver in turn provides that information.
-The nature of the disclosure process, and the willingness of survivors to have high-level information confidential discussions with Student Success Services or Campus Security will impact the accuracy of the statistics.
-All disclosures were made by a Canadore College student but do not necessarily involve a College community member as the respondent.
+The nature of the disclosure process, and the willingness of survivors to have high-level confidential discussions with Student Success Services or Campus Security will impact the accuracy of the statistics.
+It is important to note that although disclosures are made by College Community members, respondents can involve members or the public not directly attached to the College.
 As per the College's Violence Policy, all employees who receive a disclosure are required to notify their immediate supervisor so appropriate direction, supports, and connections can be made for both the student and the employee.
 We also encourage all College community members who receive a disclosure from a survivor to reach out for assistance in supporting the survivor with reporting.